Tailteann Cup: Format

 Up to 17 teams compete in the cup.
 The teams are drawn from the bottom 16 rankings from that season's National Football League, plus New York.
 However, if a team in this position qualifies for the final of its provincial championship, that team continues to compete in the same year's All-Ireland Senior Football Championship and does not compete in the Tailteann Cup.

-The teams that compete in the Tailteann Cup are split into four round-robin groups, and the top two teams from each group proceed to one of four knockout quarter-finals matches, followed by semi-finals and the final.
+The teams that compete in the Tailteann Cup play a first round against each other, with winners and losers moving into two separate brackets afterwards, followed by semi-finals and the final.
 The Winners of the four Quarter Final pairings qualify for the semi-finals, with pairings decided via an open draw.
 The final of the Tailteann Cup is currently scheduled three weeks before the All-Ireland Football Final, and is staged at Croke Park in Dublin.

 For the inaugural 2022 Tailteann Cup, the format was altered to a straight-knockout competition with Round 1 and the Quarter Finals organised on a geographical basis with Northern and Southern Sections.
-From 2023 onwards, there are scheduled to be no North/South sections.
+From 2023 to 2025, there are scheduled to be no North/South sections.

 Unlike the contest for the Sam Maguire Cup, London and New York are permitted to meet each other in the contest for the Tailteann Cup.